ForgottenGlory/Living-Skyrim-2/README.md

 In general, you can expect the economy of Living Skyrim to be a diverse and difficult-to-navigate machine.
 A simple Potion of Minor Healing might cost 100-250 gold, depending on many, many factors.
 A high-level piece of heavy armor might cost 20,000 or more gold.
 It is extremely unlikely you will ever run into the problem of having too much gold and not enough to spend it on.

 ### Vitality Mode
 [Vitality Mode](https://www.nexusmods.com/skyrimspecialedition/mods/16308) is the needs mod of choice for Living Skyrim.
 It covers all of the basics: hunger, thirst, and fatigue and also covers Werewolf and Vampire needs.
 It doesn't change how the food and drink items work in the game, and also allows you to buy or make water.
 This mod features an MCM that allows you to completely customize your needs experience or turn it off entirely if you wish.
+[Campfire](https://www.nexusmods.com/skyrimspecialedition/mods/667) is also included to help you manage your fatigue on longer dungeon crawls or extended out-of-town adventures.

 ### The Perks & Leveling Mods
 [Ordinator](https://www.nexusmods.com/skyrimspecialedition/mods/1137) is the perk overhaul of choice for Living Skyrim.
 It completely overhauls the perk trees allowing for an incredibly diverse amount of character customization and specialization.
 [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) is included to control the rate at which your skills and levels progress.
 By default, only clearing dungeons and completing quests will provide XP.
 The optional skills XP and kills XP modules can be turned on, but Living Skyrim isn't set up to use these by default so you may come across some oddities (enemies that don't grant XP when killed, for example).
 [Skyrim Skill Uncapper](https://www.nexusmods.com/skyrimspecialedition/mods/8889) is also included allowing you to continue leveling skills well beyond the vanilla maximum of 100.